ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 ```

 ### Login to Pulumi service:
-To manage your stack, you need to log in your Pulumi CLI to a service/storage that has your stack's state.
+To manage your stack, you need to initialise your Pulumi CLI that sets up storage service which is used to manage your stack's state.
 Pulumi uses this Service/Storage to keep your current state and history of changes to your stack.
-So each successful update to your stack bu Pulumi also updates this storage to keep track of your stack's changes.
+So each successful update to your stack by Pulumi also updates this storage to keep track of your stack's changes.
-There are many options to login in Pulumi
+There are many options you can use to initialise the Pulumi stack.

 - Local storage
-- Pulumi SaaS (subscription-based)
+- Pulumi SaaS (subscription-based, Software as a Service)
 - Cloud blob storage (AWS s3, Azure Blob Storage)

 In this example, we use AWS S3 bucket as state storage for Pulumi.
-To login to the storage, you need to [install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and also [generate an Access Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) and [configure your AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#cli-quick-configuration) to use that Access Key to communicate with AWS account
+To login to the storage, you need to [install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) [generate an Access Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) and [configure your AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#cli-quick-configuration) to use that Access Key to communicate with AWS account

-Using terminal create pulumi state bucket
+Using a terminal, create the pulumi state bucket

 ``` bash